 An example is a car building task for Grade 5 science at a local science museum.
 Between the cost of the program, the bus ride and the organization of parent volunteers, we were able to instead purchase car kids for everyone.
 We taught the specific grade level outcomes and assessed the projects by grade level, but everyone in the class got to bond over building cars, learning about electric engines and how to make a car drive the farthest based on wheel alignment.

-But what if I’m teaching online because there’s a pandemic?
+But what if I’m teaching online?
 How do I create a community culture?

 Well, that does put a wrench in the plans, now doesn’t it?